How cognitive biases shape our beliefs about mentoring

 When we hear the word “bias,” we instinctively think of such things as racial prejudice or slanted news coverage, but our brains are actually remarkably susceptible to all sorts of cognitive biases (Yagoda, 2018).
 Indeed, cognitive biases are very much at work in the field of youth mentoring.
-Formal and natural mentoring relationships share the same mythical namesake, so we often conflate our expectations for the work of average volunteers with everyone from the Goddess Athena and our own childhood champions to the diehard community-based mentors of yesteryear, whose intuitive, free-wheeling approach seemed to know no bounds.
+As I discuss in my forthcoming book, “Older and Wiser: New Ideas for Mentoring in the 21st Century,” formal and natural mentoring relationships share the same mythical namesake, so we often conflate our expectations for the work of average volunteers with everyone from the Goddess Athena and our own childhood champions to the diehard community-based mentors of yesteryear, whose intuitive, free-wheeling approach seemed to know no bounds.
 I stubbornly supported this conflation, drawing on attachment theory and decades of research on natural mentors to support my hunch that formal programs could and should consistently offer the same.
 In my defense, the early mentoring researchers who influenced me back in the 80’s and early 90’s were psychiatrists and psychologists who came of age when clinical training lacked the rigor it does today.
 So rather than encourage an alignment with more effective, targeted paraprofessional approaches, my early conceptions of mentoring programs aligned with broad and difficult to falsify psychoanalytic and humanistic frameworks.

 Such conceptions have continued to shape the field.
 Researchers Li & Julian (2012) described the ideal mentoring relationships as a reciprocal human interaction characterized by an “enduring emotional attachment.”
 From their perspective, the relationship is the only “active ingredient” in mentoring programs, and “scaled-up programs and policies serving children and youth often fall short of their potential impact when their designs or implementation drift toward manipulating other ‘‘inactive’’ ingredients (e.g., incentive, accountability, curricula) instead of directly promoting developmental relationships.”
 Likewise, DuBois & Keller (2017, p.
 1490) noted that “Formal mentoring programs exist to intentionally replicate the types of naturally occurring supportive adult relationships that developmental research has demonstrated to be so important for healthy youth outcomes.”
 The fact is, however, that many adults simply don’t have the bandwidth or “emotional capital” to forge enduring emotional attachments with unrelated children, particularly since chemistry is never a given.
 At the end of the day, we are hard pressed to fully give ourselves over to anyone outside our tightly knit worlds.
 We may never be able to intentionally replicate those more organic ties but our attempts to do so has granted the field unusual immunity from disappointing findings.